The Blossoming of Maximo Oliveros

-The Blossoming of Maximo Oliveros (Ang Pagdadalaga ni Maximo Oliveros) is a 2005 Filipino coming-of-age comedy-drama film directed by Aureaus Solito in his directorial debut, based on a screenplay by Michiko Yamamoto.
+The Blossoming of Maximo Oliveros (Ang Pagdadalaga ni Maximo Oliveros) is a 2005 Filipino coming-of-age comedy-drama film co-produced, co-edited, and directed by Aureaus Solito (in his directorial debut) from a story and screenplay written by Michiko Yamamoto.
 Set in the slums of Manila, the film is about a gay teen who is torn between his love for a young cop and his loyalty to his family.
 The film stars Nathan Lopez in the title role, with JR Valentin, Soliman Cruz, Neil Ryan Sese, and Ping Medina in supporting roles.

 The film premiered at the 1st Cinemalaya Film Festival in 2005 and was the official entry of the Philippines to the 79th Academy Awards.
 It has been included in various lists of best LGBTQ films.

 Plot

-Maxi (Nathan Lopez) is a 12-year-old effeminate gay boy who lives in the slums with his father and brothers who are petty thieves.
+Maxi (Nathan Lopez) is a 12-year-old effeminate gay boy who lives in the slums with his father and brothers, who are petty thieves.
 The story primarily revolves around the conflict between his love for handsome young police officer Victor (JR Valentin), and his family's illegal livelihood.
 Neo-realist in orientation, the film is a tale of lost innocence and redemption amidst the poverty of Manila's slums.

-Maxi behaves like a girl, wearing clips or hairband in his hair and bangles on his wrists and even wearing lipstick.
+Maxi behaves like a girl, wearing clips or a hairband in his hair, bangles on his wrists, and even wearing lipstick.
 He is teased by neighbors and former school friends.
 His sexuality is, however, fully accepted by his two brothers and by his father.
 One night, he is accosted by two men who attempt to molest him, but is saved by the appearance of Victor.
-Victor does not have a girlfriend and his sexuality is kept ambiguous.
+Victor does not have a girlfriend, and his sexuality is kept ambiguous.
 However, he does rebuff Maxi's advances.
 In a key event, Maxi's father, his brother Bogs, and Bogs' friends hatch a plan to teach Victor a lesson for snooping into their business.
-They leave him bloodied and beat up.
+They leave him bloodied and beaten up.
 Just as Victor saved him, it was Maxi who arrived to clean Victor's wounds and cook breakfast for him.
 Maxi felt sorry and felt somehow responsible for his injuries.
-Victor then affectionately stroked Maxi's hair and Maxi gives him a kiss on the cheek.
+Victor then affectionately stroked Maxi's hair, and Maxi gave him a kiss on the cheek.

-After Maxi's father is killed by Victor's boss which Maxi witnesses, Maxi resists Victor's attempts to renew their friendship.
-The closing scene shows Maxi walking past Victor who has parked by the roadside on Maxi's way to school.
+After Maxi's father is killed by Victor's boss, which Maxi witnesses, Maxi resists Victor's attempts to renew their friendship.
+The closing scene shows Maxi walking past Victor, who has parked by the roadside on Maxi's way to school.
 He ignores Victor as he passes him, hesitates momentarily as he crosses the road, then goes on his way.
 This last scene is a homage to the final scene of "The Third Man".